GeoMOER/moer-bsc-project-seminar-remote-sensing/docs/units/_unit07/unit07-01_projects.md

 During the course we used the mean vegetation height as an example.
 Of course you can try to model a different LiDAR-derived index.

+## Comments?
+You can leave comments below if you have questions or remarks about any of the text or code in this unit.
+Please copy the corresponding line into your comment to make it easier to answer your question.

+<script src="https://utteranc.es/client.js" repo="GeoMOER/moer-bsc-project-seminar-remote-sensing" issue-term="moer-bsc-project-seminar-remote-sensing_unit07" theme="github-light" crossorigin="anonymous" async> </script>